indri-a/indri-a.github.io/about.md

 Hi, I'm Indri Adisoemarta.
 I'm currently a data scientist at Intel working on tools to augment decision-making, from chip design to marketing.

-Outside of work you'll either find me hiking, playing board games, trying to make a 3-pointer, sitting in the ocean trying to catch a wave, or climbing at the gym.
+Outside of work you'll either find me hiking, playing board games, attempting a 3-pointer, sitting in the ocean trying to catch waves, or climbing at the gym.

 I love learning and trying new things so the previous list will change frequently.